 Scenic railways, a fjord cruise and picture-perfect landscape; Norway in a Nutshell is the most popular tour in Norway and it’s easy to see why.
 It covers a LOT, including two of the must-dos in the area – the Flam Railway and a Fjord cruise – so it’s perfect for those with limited time, and the day we did it was one of my favourites from our Scandinavia trip.

-For those reasons I knew I would have to spend a whole post talking about it – but it turns out I’m going to have to do it in two parts, because I like talking and also because we took about a zillion photos.
+For those reasons I knew I would have to spend a whole post talking about it – but it turns out I’m going to have to do it in two parts (second part is here), because I like talking and also because we took about a zillion photos.
 The way Norway in a Nutshell works is as follows; you buy a tour ticket from Fjord Tours and are given a bunch of individual tickets for the different stages of the tour.
 Here’s what ours looked like:

 Bergen – Myrdal (train), Myrdal – Flam (on the Flam railway), Flam – Gudvangen (fjord cruise), Gudvangen – Voss (bus), and finally a train from Voss – Bergen.